RobJacobson/ws-dottie/docs/describe-project/archive/implementation-prd-v5.md

 - **Never skip research phases** - domain understanding is critical
 - **Never edit canonical unsuffixed files** - create or edit only agent-suffixed files
 - **Never proceed without real data** - if `fetch-dottie` fails, ask for help and do not write related descriptions
+- **Never use curl or direct HTTP requests** - if `fetch-dottie` fails, this is a mandatory stopping condition with no workarounds
 - **Never use technical jargon** without plain English explanation
 - **Never write generic descriptions** like "A string value" or "An identifier"
 - **Never make assumptions** about business logic without research